Mandatory General Grounds for Refusal for Entry Clearance Applications

 One of the Keys to a Successful Visa Application

 Understanding general grounds for refusal for entry clearance application is one of the KEY components to your successful visa application.
-This is because irrespective of what type of your application you make, the decision maker will always start considering it here.
-He or she will always start by checking if you are can be caught by any of the general grounds for refusal.
+This is because irrespective of what type of your application you make, the decision-maker will always start considering it here.
+He or she will always start by checking if any of the general grounds for refusal apply to you.
 If you do not check it yourself before applying, the outcome may be disappointing.
-The decision maker is most likely to refuse the application.
+The decision-maker is most likely to refuse the application.
 Most importantly, they will keep the fee.
 This is because the UK immigration authorities take the fee not for granting the application but for the time spent considering it.

 What is General Grounds for Refusal

-In simple terms, this is an exercise of proving to the decision maker that you are a ‘suitable person’ to enter the UK.
-There are two different terms, which are used: ‘general grounds for refusal’ and ‘suitability requirements’.
+In simple terms, this is an exercise of proving to the decision-maker that you are a ‘suitable person’ to enter the UK.
+There are two different terms for this: ‘general grounds for refusal’ and ‘suitability requirements’.
 They mean the same thing but are called differently because the Home Office introduced the term ‘general grounds for refusal’ significantly earlier than the term ‘suitability requirement’.
 I guess they have changed the terminology to make it sharper, to be more precise.

 You will need to meet ‘the suitability requirements’ when making the applications to enter the UK as a partner or to remain as a partner or a visitor, as a family member of an EEA national and in some other cases.

 However, this article is about general grounds, which you’ll need to meet when making your application as a Points Based System applicant (Tier 1, Tier 2, Tier 4 and Tier 5).
 General grounds for refusal also apply to the Startup and Innovator categories.
 You will need to prove that you are not caught by general grounds for refusal when applying as a Turkish business worker and in the majority of other UK Immigration routes.